alphagov/government-service-design-manual/service-manual/the-team/web-operations-jd.md

-# VACANCY ADVERTISING FORM

-## VACANCY REFERENCE NUMBER: IRC 74295
+---
+layout: detailed-guidance
+title: Delivery manager job decription
+category: the-team
+type: guide
+audience:
+  primary:
+status: draft
+phases:
+---

+*NOTE: the following template was used to advertise a web operations vacancy at GDS*

 POST TITLE:             Web Operations
 PAYBAND:               	A
 UNIT/DIVISION:       	Government Digital Service
 LOCATION:              	London
 TYPE OF POSTING: 		2 year FTA with possibility of extension or permanency.
 The post will be reevaluated at the end of the period to match against the on-going requirements of GDS.

 ## VACANCY ADVERT AND JOB DESCRIPTION - MAIN DUTIES OF THE POST